What Park Champions Made Possible in 2017

 Park champions had a lot of reasons to celebrate in 2017 – perhaps the most exciting was that the National Park Foundation welcomed our 50th year and reflected on all that has been accomplished over the last 5 decades.

-Last year alone, the National Park Foundation funded over $40 million in projects and programs to protect our precious public lands, to connect people to parks, and to engage the next generation of park stewards.
+In 2017, the National Park Foundation funded over $40 million in projects and programs to protect our precious public lands, to connect people to parks, and to engage the next generation of park stewards.
 This profound impact would not have been possible if not for a passionate community of supporters like you!
 We are so grateful to everyone who made this year, and the last 50 years, full of successes on behalf of our treasured national parks.

 Check out some of our favorite memories and accomplishments from this past year.